trimstray/test-your-sysadmin-skills/README.md

 2. **Transport Layer**: are the ports used by the application open (try telnet!)?
 Is it possible to ping the server?

-3. **Network Layer**: Is there a firewall on the network or on the OS correctly configured?
+3. **Network Layer**: is there a firewall on the network or on the OS correctly configured?
 Is the IP stack correctly configured (IP, routes, dns, etc.)?
 Are switches and routers working (check the ARP table!)?

-4. **Physical Layer**: Are the servers connected to a network?
+4. **Physical Layer**: are the servers connected to a network?
 Are packets being lost?

 </details>